 When you log in to your course in Pearson, your e-book is located on the left side of the main page under MyLab Math.
 Under MyLab Math you can find an option named "etext".
 This will take you to the online book.
 You will have online assignments which is part of your overall grade.
-Online assignment is a combination of homework and Retain Your Knowledge Quizzes and Practice Test Videos for each topics.
+Online assignment is a combination of homework and Retain Your Knowledge Quizzes.